FreddeFrallan/Multilingual-CLIP/README.md

 ## Overview
 [OpenAI](https://openai.com/) recently released the paper [Learning Transferable Visual Models From Natural Language Supervision](https://arxiv.org/abs/2103.00020) in which they present the CLIP model.
 This model is trained to connect text and images, by matching their corresponding vector representations using a contrastive learning objective.
 CLIP consists of two separate models, a visual encoder and a text encoder.
 These were trained on a wooping 400 Million images and corresponding captions.
-OpenAI has since released a set of their smaller CLIP models, which can be found on the [official CLIP Github repo](https://github.com/openai/CLIP).
+OpenAI has since released a set of their smaller CLIP models, which can be found on the [official CLIP Github](https://github.com/openai/CLIP).

 We propose a method that allows one to fine-tune a pre-trained text model in any language to replace the already existing English CLIP Text encoder.
 Thus, by utilizing pre-trained non-English/Multilingual Language Models, one can cost-efficiently make the powerful CLIP available to a non-English language in roughly <b>24</b> GPU hours. <br>
  For more in-depth details see our work-in-progress [Arxiv paper](www.google.com).